cloud-native-toolkit/site-developer-guide/docs/adopting/use-cases/operator/operator.md

 ## Register the operator pipeline

-This step is similar to [deploying an application](../deploy-app).
+This step is similar to what you learned in the fast-start Continuous Integration section [deploying an application](../../../learning/fast-ci.md){: target=_blank}

 ### 1. Log into your Development Cluster from the command line

-Before starting, make sure you have set up your [development tools](/getting-started/dev-tools-setup).
+Before starting, make sure you have set up your [development tools](../../../learning/dev-setup.md).

 === "Cluster managed by IBM Cloud"